SantosAAugusto/sql-EDA-google-big-query-datasets/README.md

 # Objective
-This repository have the objective of explain how to proceed with Exploration Data Analysis, using SQL, answering questions of a diversity amount of Google BigQuery Datasets
+This repository have the objective of explain how to proceed with Exploration Data Analysis (EDA), using SQL, answering questions of a diversity amount of Google BigQuery Datasets

 # Description